abdul-abdi/karibu/README.md

 ## 📋 Overview

-SmartScope is an all-in-one platform for blockchain developers to build, analyze, deploy, and interact with smart contracts on the Hedera Testnet.
+Karibu is an all-in-one platform for blockchain developers to build, analyze, deploy, and interact with smart contracts on the Hedera Testnet.
 Our platform streamlines the development process with zero setup required - no wallet configuration needed.
-SmartScope combines powerful development tools with an integrated AI assistant to guide you through the blockchain development journey.
+Karibu combines powerful development tools with an integrated AI assistant to guide you through the blockchain development journey.

 ## 🔑 Key Features